Bryony Page: Career

 Early in her career Page struggled with the yips (a loss of fine motor skills in athletes) for two years which affected her confidence and performance, but she overcame it in 2010 with the help of a confidence coach.
 She competed in her first World Championships in 2010, where she finished fourth in the individual event.
 At the 2011 World Championships she was part of the team that won the silver medal in the team event.
 She missed the 2012 Olympic Games in London due to illness and injury problems, but won the individual gold medal at the 2012 World Cup in Sofia.

 She won three successive British Championship titles between 2013 and 2015, and was a member of the British teams that won gold at the 2013 World Championships, and the 2014 and 2016 European Championships.
 She finished fifth in the individual event at the 2015 World Championships.

 At the 2016 Olympic Games in Rio de Janeiro, Page and her British teammate Kat Driscoll became Great Britain's first ever finalists in trampolining, with Page qualifying in seventh position.
 During the final she posted a score of 56.040 which put her in the lead, until defending champion Rosie MacLennan scored 56.465 dropping Page into the second place.
 Page won the silver medal, the first time that any British trampolinist had won an Olympic medal.
-At the 2020 Olympic Games in Tokyo, held in 2021 due to the COVID-19 pandemic, Page won a bronze medal.
+At the 2020 Olympic Games in Tokyo, Page won a bronze medal.
 Later that year, Page won individual gold and was part of the team that won bronze in the team event at the 2021 World Championships.

+Page won gold in both the individual and, partnering with Isabelle Songhurst, the synchro event at the 2022 European Trampoline Championships in Rimini.

+At the 2022 World Championships, she was part of the Great Britain squad which won the all-round team gold medal and also claimed individual and women's team silver.

+Page won the individual gold medal at the 2023 World Championships in Birmingham along with bronze in the women's synchro, partnering with Isabelle Songhurst, and bronze in the all-round team competition.

+Repeating her feat of two years earlier, she won individual and, again alongside Isabelle Songhurst, synchro gold at the 2024 European Trampoline Championships in Guimarães.

+Page won gold at the 2024 Summer Olympics in Paris, the first trampoline gold won by a British gymnast.
+Page was one of the Great Britain flag-bearers at the closing ceremony alongside triathlete Alex Yee.

+In November 2024, Page announced she was going to train with Cirque du Soleil in Montreal with the aim of joining the group on tour the following year.

+Teaming once more with Isabelle Songhurst, she won a silver medal in the women's synchro competition at the 2025 Trampoline Gymnastics World Championships as well as claiming a bronze medal in the mixed all-around team event.